uclahs-cds/pipeline-generate-SQC-BAM/README.md

   9. [References](#references)
 ## Overview

 This pipeline takes BAMs and runs selected Quality Control (QC) steps.
-Available algorithms are currently `SAMtools stats`, `Picard CollectWgsMetrics` and `Qualimap bamqc`.
+Available algorithms are currently `SAMtools stats`, `Picard CollectWgsMetrics`, `FastQC`, `Qualimap bamqc`, `mosdepth coverage` and `mosdepth quantize`.
 Generally either `Qualimap bamqc` or `SAMtools stats and Picard CollectWgsMetrics` should be run, not both. `Qualimap bamqc` uses a lot of memory and should not be run within `uclahs-cds/metapipeline-DNA`.
 Input can include any combination of tumor and normal BAMs from a single donor.
 Each will be processed independently.
 RNA specific QC is not yet implemented but is expected soon.

 ---